berkshelf/berkshelf/_includes/index.md

 If you have used Vagrant before, READ ON!

+### Install Vagrant

+Visit the [Vagrant downloads page](http://downloads.vagrantup.com/) and download the latest installer for your operating system.

-### Install the Berkshelf into Vagrant
+### Install the Berkshelf Vagrant plugin

-If you've installed Vagrant using one of the stand alone installers then you will need to install Berkshelf into Vagrant's Rubygems.
+As of Berkshelf 1.3.0 there is now a separate gem which includes the [Berkshelf Vagrant plugin](https://github.com/riotgames/berkshelf-vagrant).
+This plugin supports Vagrant 1.1.0 and greater.

+To install the plugin run the Vagrant plugin install command

-    $ vagrant gem install berkshelf
+    $ vagrant plugin install berkshelf-vagrant
-    Successfully installed berkshelf-1.2.0
-    1 gem installed

-You can skip this step if you've installed Vagrant using Rubygems.
+    Installing the 'berkshelf-vagrant' plugin.
+This can take a few minutes...
+    Installed the plugin 'berkshelf-vagrant (1.0.0)!'

-### Berkshelf Vagrant plugin
+### Using the Berkshelf Vagrant plugin

-Berkshelf ships with a Vagrant plugin that integrates the Berkshelf development process into creating and provisioning virtual machines.
-All you need to do is require the Berkshelf Vagrant plugin at the top of your `Vagrantfile`.

-    require 'berkshelf/vagrant'

-    Vagrant::Config.run do |config|
+The Berkshelf Vagrant plugin automatically hooks into the Vagrant provisioning middleware; theres no need to perform any additional steps after installation.

+Just ensure that you have a Berksfile in the directory with your Vagrantfile and when you run `vagrant up`, `vagrant provision`, or `vagrant destroy` the Berkshelf integration will automatically kick in!

+    $ vagrant provision
+    [Berkshelf] Updating Vagrant's berkshelf: '/Users/reset/.berkshelf/vagrant/berkshelf-20130320-28478-sy1k0n'
+    [Berkshelf] Installing nginx (1.2.0)
     ...
-    end

-When a Vagrant virutal machine is provisioned or "upped" Berkshelf will be invoked and take care of all the necessary steps to get your cookbooks and their dependencies made available to Vagrant.

-    $ bundle exec vagrant provision
-    [default] [Berkshelf] installing cookbooks
-    ...
+You can use both the Vagrant provided Chef Solo and Chef Client provisioners with the Berkshelf Vagrant plugin.

+#### Chef Solo provisioner

-Cookbooks will be made available through a mounted drive when the Chef-Solo provisioner is used.
-There is no need to explicitly set a value for the `chef_solo` provisioner's `cookbook_path` attribute.
+The Chef Solo provisioner's `cookbook_path` attribute is hijacked when using the Berkshelf Vagrant plugin.
+Cookbooks resolved from your Berksfile will automatically be made available to your Vagrant virtual machine.
+There is no need to explicitly set a value for `cookbook_path` attribute.

-If the `chef_client` provisioner is used, cookbooks will be uploaded to a Chef Server before the provisioning process begins.
+#### Chef Client provisioner

+Cookbooks will automatically be uploaded to the Chef Server you have configured in the Vagrantfile's Chef Client provisioner block.
+Your Berkshelf configuration's `chef.node_name` and `chef.client_key` credentials will be used to authenticate the upload.

 #### Setting a Berksfile location

 By default, the Berkshelf Vagrant plugin will assume that the Vagrantfile is located in the same directory as a Berksfile.
 If your Berksfile is located in another directory you can override this behavior

-    require 'berkshelf/vagrant'

-    Vagrant::Config.run do |config|
+    Vagrant.configure("2") do |config|
+      ...
       config.berkshelf.berksfile_path = "/Users/reset/code/my_face/Berksfile"
     end